 Plaintiffs request that the Court certify the proposed Settlement Class to receive the benefits of the Settlement Agreement.
-Specifically, Plaintiffs seek certification of a Settlement Class consisting of "[a]ll persons employed by Defendant Processors, their subsidiaries, and/or related entities at poultry processing plants in the continental United States from January 1, 2009 until the
+Specifically, Plaintiffs seek certification of a Settlement Class consisting of "[a]Il persons employed by Defendant Processors, their subsidiaries, and/or related entities at poultry processing plants, poultry hatcheries, poultry feed mills, and/or poultry complexes in the continental United States from January 1, 2000, until July 20, 2021."

-Date of Preliminary Approval."
 Settlement Agreement § II(F)(3).